 Using tools like body composition scales to track fat versus muscle can help distinguish between true plateaus and water retention.

-Cut sugars and processed carbs to stabilize insulin and curb cravings.
+Cut sugars and processed carbs (usually the #1 most important thing) to stabilize insulin and curb hunger and cravings.
 Prioritize whole foods like vegetables, fruits, and whole grains.

 Boost non-exercise activity thermogenesis (NEAT) through daily movement—walking, taking stairs, or standing more.

 Glucagon-like peptide-1 (GLP-1) receptor agonists, such as semaglutide (Wegovy) or tirzepatide (Zepbound), reduce hunger and cravings, making it easier to maintain a calorie deficit during plateaus.
-These medications help you stay patient, maintain eating habit changes, and avoid frustration-driven relapses, with clinical trials showing up to 20% or higher body weight loss when combined with lifestyle changes.
+These medications help you stay patient, maintain eating habit changes (this is the key, and GLP-1 medication makes this much easier to do), and avoid frustration-driven relapses, with clinical trials showing up to 20% or higher body weight loss when combined with lifestyle changes.

 Hormonal imbalances like hypothyroidism, low testosterone, or menopause can slow metabolism and make weight loss more difficult.
 Treating hypothyroidism or hormone therapy with testosterone or estrogen can help.
 One recent study reported that postmenopausal women on semaglutide and hormone therapy lost 30% more weight than women on semaglutide alone.